Crop bounding boxes

 figure I = insertObjectAnnotation(I,'Rectangle',bboxA,labelsA); J = insertObjectAnnotation(J,'Rectangle',bboxB,labelsB); imshowpair(I,J,'montage')

-Defined in pixel coordinates as an M-by-4 numeric matrix with rows of the form [x y w h], where:
+Defined in spatial coordinates as an M-by-4 numeric matrix with rows of the form [x y w h], where:

 Defined in spatial coordinates as an M-by-5 numeric matrix with rows of the form [xctr yctr xlen ylen yaw], where: